Skip to content

 Thinner and Lighter

-The weight of the coating you choose can be critical to battery life, with lighter films increasing your drone’s lifespan.
+The coating weight you choose can be critical to battery life, with lighter films increasing your drone’s lifespan.
 HZO Parylene coatings have passed IPC CC-830C tests at 50% thinness of other conformal coatings, proving the coatings can provide as much, if not more, insulation flexibility, flammability, thermal shock, dielectric withstanding voltage, and moisture resistance at a fraction of the weight and mass of alternatives.

 Parylene coatings are ultra-thin, lightweight, and due to the chemical vapor deposition (CVD) application process, the thin films are highly conformal, wrapping around every edge available.
 The vapor deposition process is performed under vacuum, with specialized equipment, including a coating chamber.
 As a result, all surfaces are coated evenly with the same thickness all around the objects being coated.
 This vapor phase coating process also leads to pinhole-free coverage free from defects.